jmix-framework/jmix-ui-samples/README.md

-# Jmix Backoffice UI Sampler
+# Jmix UI Samples

-This repository contains Backoffice UI components sampler project of the [Jmix](https://jmix.io) framework.
+This repository contains Jmix UI Samples project of the [Jmix](https://jmix.io) framework.

 For more information see: